Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 GROUP BY bom.part_no, p.description
 ```

-There is an issue with part_no 20rd0.
+There is an issue with part number 20rd0.
 Using detailed manufacturing data stored in your integrated data warehouse, find out if there is a correlation with lot numbers for those battery cells:

 ```sql
 SELECT bom.part_no, bom.lot_no, p.description, count(*)